folio-org/folio-analytics/TESTING.md

 Configuration
 -------------

-The `GOPATH` environment variable should be set to specify a path that can serve as the build workspace for Go, e.g.:
+First set the `GOPATH` environment variable to specify a path that can serve as the build workspace for Go, e.g.:

 ```shell
 $ export GOPATH=$HOME/go
 ```

-Then check the version of Go by entering `go version`.
-If the version is 1.13 or later, then set `GO111MODULE` to `on` to enable Go dependency management:
+Then set `GO111MODULE` to `on` to enable Go dependency management:

 ```shell
 $ export GO111MODULE=on